kleinay/QASem/README.md

 *Note*: Soon, we will also combine additional layers of QA-based semantic annotations for adjectives and noun modifiers, currently at the stage of ongoing work.

-## Pre-requisite
+## Demo

-* Python 3.7
+Check out the [live QASem demo] on Huggingface.

 ## Installation

+**Pre-requisite**: Python 3.7

 We will soon release a first version to pypi.
-But meantime, the simplest way to get it work is to clone the repo and install using `setup.py`:
+Meantime, the simplest way to get it work is to clone the repo and install using `setup.py`:
 ```bash
 git clone https://github.com/kleinay/QASem.git
 cd QASem